“Sheroes” is a series of paintings dedicated to the women of the world who work for justice, peace, and the environment.

-Oil on canvas, 80 x 60 inches
+All works are oil on canvas, 80 x 60 inches.

 For more than three decades Maude Barlow has worked to safeguard the fundamental human rights to fresh, free water.
 Her recent book, Blue Covenant: The Global Water Crisis & the Coming Battle for the Right to Water, highlights the dangers inherent in the commodification of water and the need for all of us to recognize and save the vital supplies of fresh water for all across the planet.